 request a certified copy of the original transcript(s).

-- Three professional references.
+- Two professional references.
 Recommendations from friends, other

 students, or co-workers are not appropriate.
 The strongest recommendations